oppia/oppia-android/wiki/Troubleshooting-Installation.md

          > Execution failed for JetifyTransform: E:\Android\open-source\oppia-android\model\build\libs\model.jar.
             > Failed to transform 'E:\Android\open-source\oppia-android\model\build\libs\model.jar' using Jetifier.
 Reason: Unsupported class file major version 59.
 (Run with --stacktrace for more details.)
    ```
-   This error occur because of our use of jetifier.
-In gradle.properties, `android.enableJetifier=true` automatically converts third-party libraries to use AndroidX.
-   The maximum supported major version for jetifier class file format in Android is 58, which corresponds to Java 14.
+   You are seeing this because Oppia android currently compiles with Java 8, or 9.
+Higher versions of Java are not supported by our version of Gradle.

    The `model.jar` was compiled with Java 15/major version 59, hence the incompatibility.

-   To fix this error you need to lower version of Java to compile JAR file.
-Check [here](https://developer.android.com/studio/intro/studio-config#jdk) more about Java version.
+   To fix this error, you need to lower the version of Java to compile the JAR file.
+Please see [here](https://developer.android.com/studio/intro/studio-config#jdk) for more information about Java versions.

 ### Bazel issues